dhes/ColonoscopyPolyp/input/pagecontent/index.md

 # ColonoscopyPolyp

-Colonscopy is one of the most commonly preformed diagnostic procedures in the United States.
+Colonscopy is one of the most commonly performed diagnostic procedures in the United States.
 Colonoscopy is performed by inserting a flexible fiberoptic scope into a patient's large intestine.
 Scope of this nature are flexible and permit the endoscopist to see what is at the other end, even thought the scope itself is turned and twisted.
 This permits the endoscopist to examine the entire large intestine.
 This form of endscopy can be used to screen for colon canceer.
 Colonsocopy can also be used for diagnostic purposes, but it only the screening that we are interested in at present.

 Screening colonoscopy is only performed in adults and it typpically started at age 45-50 years.
 It is not the only form of colon cancer screening, but it is the only one we will discuss.